Let’s stop trying to improve CSAT and NPS without trying these

 Freshchat customers, for instance, love the integrated FAQs that appears within the chat widget on their website.
 When end-customers click on the widget, they can instantly see the FAQ channel and find answers to their questions within the widget without ever having to leave the page or talk to an associate.
 They can upvote or downvote an FAQ content so that businesses can take that feedback and improve their content.

 While self-service clearly is a must-have customer engagement channel, it’s ROI is also evident for businesses.
 HBR hails self-service as a kickass customer service because “the cost of a do-it-yourself transaction is measured in pennies, while the average cost of a live service interaction is more than $7 for a B2C company and more than $13 for a B2B company.”

 Don’t stop improving

 It’s important to measure and reflect on metrics that define your level of customer care, but what’s more important is you see those numbers as signposts and redirect your efforts to reach the goal you have set for your business.
-In today’s age of digital customer service, it’s easy for buyers to switch lanes and take their business elsewhere when their experience doesn’t match their expectation.
+In today’s age of digital customer service, it’s easy for buyers to switch lanes and take their business elsewhere when their experience doesn’t match their expectations.

-Work on improving your time to first response, refining your self-service offering, and providing continuous training to your support staff to create a world-class customer support.
+Work on improving your time to first response, refining your self-service offering, and providing continuous training to your support staff to create world-class customer support.

 Here’s a video recap of the three points discussed in the article above.
 Share the video and spread the word on how can businesses improve their CSAT and NPS by improving their customer service.